evanwill/_drafts/_notes/ukulele-strings.md

 On BK-70RB:

-Crisp and clear.
+Crisp and clear, ring out beautifully with a rich sound.
 Pleasant medium tension, similar to PhD (no buzz on low action).
 The fluorocarbon D is a reasonable thickness and seems balanced with the other strings.

-After playing on the "hard" version, these seem light and airy strumming and finger picking.
+After playing on the "hard" version, these seem light and airy--buttery smooth and easy top play, the sound just seems to jump out.
+Compared to the "hard" they seem to have more sustain.
+The "hard" have a bit more unique sound, but I love the playability of these strings, and they sound great.

 | String | Material | Diameter (mm) |
 | E | Pink Fluorocarbon | 0.508 |